Darokahn/blocks-language/language.md

 	block: $(int x, int y){x + y};

-Values will file from the top of one code block's scope to the next until the second one runs out of vacancies. variables do not require a type declaration, but they are strictly typed.
+Values will file from the top of one code block's scope to the next until the second one runs out of vacancies.
+Other variables do not require a type declaration, but they are strictly typed.
 If a value of the wrong type attempts to link into a code block's scope, a type error will be raised.

-If vacancies are not declared, a new scope to house both blocks will be defined, and they will be copied to it.
-This can be useful if you want to keep some data separate for organization, but eventually want them to occupy a single object.
-For example, defining object methods and object members in different blocks and then joining them before returning.
+If vacancies are not declared, there are a few cases to handle.
+These cases depend on the left and right operators' types.
+Generally, though, a link is considered an operation on the right hand term, with the left hand term as an operator.

+The right hand term must be either an `unterminated` code block or a `dynamic` code block.
+Otherwise, it will raise an error.

+In cases where the right hand term is `unterminated`:
+* In cases where the left hand term is a primitive type:
+    The `unterminated` block will check if it has space for a new value in its allocated memory region.
+If not, it will copy itself to a new region of memory with space for the new value and append it.
+* In cases where the left hand term is also a pointer to an `unterminated` block:
+    First, the left hand operator will be searched for a `__link__` member.
+If it's found, the join operation will be tried on what it returns.
+If not, the same process will occur as with primitives, but each item in the left hand term's scope will be copied after space is checked.
+* In cases where the left hand term is a pointer to a `dynamic` block:
+    *I am not decided on this one yet.
+Either it will cause an error, or it will be allowed, and the operators will be treated as switched.
+In other words, the `unterminated` block will be passed into the `dynamic` block.*
+* In cases where the left hand term is a `static` `scoped` block:
+    Linking has a higher order of operations than evaluating code blocks.
+First, the right hand side is evaluated, then the left side.
+However, the left operator in a Link operation cannot technically be `static`.
+If at any point it terminates, it will stop operation and be treated as an `unterminated` code block in the Link operation.

+In cases where the right hand term is `dynamic`:
+* In cases where the left hand term is a primitive type:
+    If the dynamic code block has declared at least one vacancy, the primitive type will file into it unless there's a type mismatch.
+If the dynamic code block declares no vacancies or uses the wild card vacancy, a new scope is created, and the primitive type is set to be the first local unnamed value.
+* In cases where the left hand term is an `unterminated` code block:
+    If the `dynamic` block has a set number of vacancies, those vacancies will be filled.
+If it has no vacancies or uses the wild card, a new scope will be created, the `unterminated` block will be copied into it, and the `dynamic` block will begin its execution in that scope.
+* In cases where the left hand term is `static` `scoped`:
+   The same behavior will occur as when a `static` block is linked with an `unterminated`.

+A local block can be used as the left hand side of a link operation, but it has no scope to speak of, so it will evaluate and link using whatever it returns.

 The basic types are `int`, `float`, `char`, `ptr`, and `null`.
 Types are inferred on declaration with the exception of vacancies, but they are strict.
 If addition is performed between these four, it will have a predefined behavior.
 If a pointer to an `unterminated` code block is the left operator, that code block will be searched for a `dynamic` block named `__add__`.
 The right operator will be passed into it.
 This is similar for other built-in operations.
 A print block is not technically a part of the language spec, but it should check the object passed into it for a `__str__` method if it is not a primitive.